potpiejimmy/dncash-io/README.md

 dncash-io is based on Node.js and Express.
 It is written in Typescript.
 It uses a MySQL-compatible database as its main data storage.

-### Database - MySQL 5.x or compatible
+### Database - MySQL 5.7.8 or later, MySQL 8 recommended

 Create a UTF8 database named 'dncashio' with credentials 'dncashio'/'dncashio':

     mysql -uroot [-p]
     mysql> create database dncashio default charset utf8;
+    mysql> create user 'dncashio'@'localhost' identified with mysql_native_password by 'dncashio';
-    mysql> grant all on dncashio.* to 'dncashio'@'localhost' identified by 'dncashio';
+    mysql> grant all on dncashio.* to 'dncashio'@'localhost';
     mysql> exit

 Initial DB setup (DDL):